 3. Clean Spills

-I’ve used kitty litter to clean up oil spills in my garage and paint spills in my workshop on numerous occasions.
+I’ve used kitty litter to clean up oil and coolant spills in my garage and paint spills in my workshop on numerous occasions.
 According to commenters, the absorbency and effectiveness of sawdust is superior to kitty litter when it comes to cleaning up a mess.
 Plus, it’s free!